Sally Mason

-Sally Kay Mason (née Viparina on May 29, 1950) is an American academic administrator.
-She became the 20th President (and second female president) of University of Iowa in Iowa City, Iowa on August 1, 2007.
+Sally Kay Mason (née Viparina; May 29, 1950) is an American academic administrator.
+She became the 20th president (and second female president) of the University of Iowa in Iowa City, Iowa, on August 1, 2007.
 She retired on August 1, 2015.

 Early life and education

 Mason was born Sally Viparina in New York and grew up in New Jersey.
 She graduated from the University of Kentucky in 1972 with a Bachelor of Arts degree in zoology, and as such was the first member of her family to graduate from college.
 She then earned a Master of Science from Purdue University in 1974, followed by a Ph.D. in 1978 from the University of Arizona in cellular, molecular, and developmental biology.

 Career

 Mason conducted further research at Indiana University before accepting a position at the University of Kansas in 1981.
-At the University of Kansas, Mason served as an undergraduate teacher and adviser, a full professor in the Department of Molecular Biosciences, an acting chair of the Department of Physiology and Cell Biology, an associate dean in the University's College of Liberal Arts and Sciences, and finally as the dean of that College.
-Mason then served as the Provost of Purdue University from 2001 until 2007.
+At the University of Kansas, Mason served as an undergraduate teacher and adviser, a full professor in the Department of Molecular Biosciences, an acting chair of the Department of Physiology and Cell Biology, an associate dean in the university's College of Liberal Arts and Sciences, and finally as the dean of that college.
+Mason then served as the provost of Purdue University from 2001 until 2007.